Skip to navigation Skip to content

 Obtaining information verbally

 Staff can obtain information verbally if it does not impact on practice eligibility or the recorded practice details.
-If staff identify changes to the registered practice details when confirming information, send a letter to the practice.
+If staff identify changes to the registered practice details when confirming information, they must send a letter to the practice.
 The letter must outline the forms & documents needed to update the practice profile.

 Staff must speak to an owner or authorised contact person (depending on the information) who is registered on the PIP and/or WIP-Practice Stream practice profile.
 The person must pass a security check.
 For more information see Enquiry Management in PIP and WIP - Practice Stream.